itsme2417/PolyMind/README.md

 # PolyMind

 PolyMind is a multimodal, function calling powered LLM webui.
-It's designed to be used with Mixtral 8x7B + TabbyAPI and offers a wide range of features including:
+It's designed to be used with Mixtral 8x7B + TabbyAPI, but can be used with llama.cpp's included server and, when using the compatiblity mode + tabbyAPI mode, any endpoint with /v1/completions support, and offers a wide range of features including:

 - Internet searching with DuckDuckGo and web scraping capabilities.
 - Image generation using comfyui.